 Visiting any new city can be a daunting experience for anyone with celiac disease or gluten intolerance, but in Berlin, gluten-free fare is abundant.
 Not only is it readily available, but it also tends to be high-quality and incredibly tasty.

-I often need to make accommodations for gluten-free travelers on my Berlin food tours, and the variety of wheat-free options in the city means this isn’t typically too challenging.
+I often need to make accommodations for gluten-free travelers on my guided food excursions in Berlin, and the variety of wheat-free options in the city means this isn’t typically too challenging.
 While some eateries have specific menu items that are gluten-free, Berlin also boasts some superb, fully wheatless establishments.

-In this guide to going gluten-free in Berlin, I’ll break down the best restaurants, cafes, and bakeries that are safe and reliable for celiac foodies.
+In this guide to going gluten-free in Berlin, I’ll break down the top restaurants, cafes, and bakeries that are safe and reliable for celiac foodies.

 Schnitzelei Mitte